MosesSupposes/Purescript-By-Example/text/chapter8.md

 Running this command, you will see a randomly chosen number between `0` and `1` printed to the console.

-This program uses do notation to combine two native effects provided by the Javascript runtime: random number generation and console IO.
+This program uses do notation to combine two native effects provided by the JavaScript runtime: random number generation and console IO.

 As mentioned previously, the `Effect` monad is of central importance to PureScript.
 The reason why it's central is because it is the conventional way to interoperate with PureScript's `Foreign Function Interface`, which provides the mechanism to execute a program and perform side effects.
 While it's desireable to avoid using the `Foreign Function Interface`, it's fairly critical to understand how it works and how to use it, so I recommend reading that chapter before doing any serious PureScript work.
 That said, the `Effect` monad is fairly simple.
 It has a few helper functions, but aside from that it doesn't do much except encapsulate side effects.